 We use the High Scope Curriculum which is child -centered, play -centered and based on developmentally appropriate practice as outlined by the National Association for the Education of Young Children (NAEYC) .
 We believe in providing interesting and fulfilling learning experiences for children to guide their social, emotional, physical and cognitive growth.
 Encouragement, love, understanding and a sense of comfort are the spirit of our success.
 Click here for more on High Scope.

-Each class is taught by two team teachers, highly trained in child development and appropriate practices.
+Qualified teachers staff each classroom, each trained in child development and appropriate practices.
 Our teachers bring a wealth of experience to the classroom and particpate in ongoing staff development opportunities.
-By example, they show the children that learning is exciting and that healthy self- expression is highly desired.
+By example, they show the children that learning is exciting and that healthy self-expression is highly desired.

 In addition, the abundance of regularly scheduled college students provides the children with plenty of individual attention.
 The children are quick to develop special and lasting relationships with their “college friends.”